arbrandes/edx-documentation/en_us/open_edx_release_notes/source/eucalyptus.rst

   information in the mobile app.
 In discussions, selecting the linked username of the author of a post takes you to that person's profile page.

-* The number of days before OAuth tokens expire for mobile OAuth clients can be configured.
+* The mobile app now uses refresh tokens.
+Learners do not have to log in again, even after a token expires.

 * Mobile-ready assessments now include the drag and drop and math expression input problem types as well as basic assessment types (checkbox, dropdown,